 - 5.1.1.
 The provision of more employment opportunities and a choice of good quality housing must be supported by the delivery of local services and infrastructure.
 This means that a lack of infrastructure should not be seen as an obstacle to development.
 One of the core planning principles set out in the NPPF is that planning should proactively drive and support sustainable economic development, and this includes the delivery of infrastructure. - 5.1.2.
 At the strategic level, the Cumbria Infrastructure Plan prioritises the infrastructure that is needed to facilitate economic growth and maximise opportunities from large scale projects over the next fifteen years.
 The Infrastructure Plan supports the delivery of key infrastructure improvements to meet the priorities set out in the Cumbria Strategic Economic Plan. - 5.1.3.
-At the local level, the Council is producing an Infrastructure Delivery Plan (IDP) which will identify what infrastructure is required to deliver the Local Plan, along with how it will be delivered, how much it will cost and what funding will be required.
+The policies in this Plan and specifically those in this chapter will be used to ensure that infrastructure is in place, or can be provided, to allow new sustainable development to be brought forward in the Borough.
+The implementation of the policies will be supported at the local level by the Council's Infrastructure Delivery Plan (IDP) which identifies what infrastructure currently exists in the Borough and what infrastructure is required to deliver the development proposed in the Local Plan, along with how it will be delivered, how much it will cost and what funding will be required.
 The NPPF is clear that planning policies should recognise and seek to address potential barriers to investment, including any lack of infrastructure. - 5.1.4.
-Some of the potential development sites in the Local Plan could be affected by significant infrastructure constraints.
+Some of the development sites in the Local Plan could be affected by significant infrastructure constraints.
 Wherever possible, the IDP will identify how such constraints to development are expected to be overcome.
-For example, some sites may need to be phased later in the Plan period to allow time for the necessary infrastructure to be developed.
-However, in some cases the constraints may be so significant that they cannot realistically be overcome, and such sites will not be able to be included in the Local Plan.
+For example, some sites may not come forward until later in the Plan period to allow time for the necessary infrastructure to be developed.
+In some cases the constraints are so significant that they cannot realistically be overcome, and such sites have not been included in the Local Plan.